joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/09/12/dining/its-not-too-early-for-pumpkin-cake-actually.html

 **Trump Says Irish Unification Would Be ‘Fantastic,’ Breaking With Precedent**\
-`The United States is officially neutral on an issue that had been a source of decades of violence in Northern Ireland until a 1998 peace deal.`\
+`The United States has been officially neutral on an issue that was a source of decades of violence in Northern Ireland until a 1998 peace deal.`\
 https://www.nytimes.com/2026/09/12/world/europe/trump-ireland-unification-remarks.html

 **Calvin Klein Strips Down**\